nnt0/fily/README.md

 Currently every module besides `find` expects paths to the files it should work on through stdin.
 By default it expects them to be separated by a single new line but you can change the separator it uses.
 The intended usage here is to invoke the `find` module to select the files you want and pipe its output into the module you want to use.
 For example: `fily find -p "." -i folders | fily duplicates -h`.
 This command first `find`s every file in the current working directory and every file in every subfolder and then searches it for duplicates.

-You can use different ways of getting the paths to the files you want `fily` to work on as long as the paths are separated by a new line and sent to stdin.
+You can use different ways of getting the paths to the files you want `fily` to work on as long as the paths are either separated by a new line or you specify their separator and they are sent to stdin.

 I also recommend that you always enable logging since `fily` will only report errors to stderr if the error causes the whole operation to fail.
 Otherwise it just logs them.
 If something didn't quite go like you expected it to or only some files were processed, check the logs.